Norbert Wiener: During and after World War II

 Wiener later helped develop the theories of cybernetics, robotics, computer control, and automation.
 He discussed the modeling of neurons with John von Neumann, and in a letter from November 1946 von Neumann presented his thoughts in advance of a meeting with Wiener.

 Wiener always shared his theories and findings with other researchers, and credited the contributions of others.
 These included Soviet researchers and their findings.
 Wiener's acquaintance with them caused him to be regarded with suspicion during the Cold War.
 He was a strong advocate of automation to improve the standard of living, and to end economic underdevelopment.
 His ideas became influential in India, whose government he advised during the 1950s.

 After the war, Wiener became increasingly concerned with what he believed was political interference with scientific research, and the militarization of science.
 His article "A Scientist Rebels" from the January 1947 issue of The Atlantic Monthly urged scientists to consider the ethical implications of their work.
 After the war, he refused to accept any government funding or to work on military projects.
 The way Wiener's beliefs concerning nuclear weapons and the Cold War contrasted with those of von Neumann is the major theme of the book John Von Neumann and Norbert Wiener.

+He continued his collaborations with Rosenblueth, visiting Mexico's Instituto Nacional de Cardiología (National Institute of Cardiology) at the latter's invitation beginning in 1945.
+He wrote much of Cybernetics while in residence there.
+Rosenblueth and Wiener subsequently received a five-year grant from the Rockefeller Foundation to support their collaboration in Mexico and at MIT.
+Together, they developed "the first mathematical model of circus movement reentry" in 1946.

+He was a Fulbright scholar at the Collège de France (1951), visiting lecturer at the Tata Institute of Fundamental Research (1953-1954), guest professor at the Indian Statistical Institute, Calcutta (1955-1956), the University of Naples (1960-1961), and the Netherlands Central Institute for Brain Research (1964), where he was honorary head of the neurocybernetics department.
+Netherlands.